Damien Pottinger: Club career

 In 2006, he was acquired by the Toronto Lynx of the USL First Division.
-He made his debut on June 4, 2006, against Virginia Beach Mariners which ended in a scoreless draw.
-On June 15 he recorded his first goal with Toronto against Miami FC in a 2–2 draw.
+He made his debut on June 4, 2006, against the Virginia Beach Mariners, which ended in a scoreless draw.
+On June 15, he recorded his first goal with Toronto against Miami FC in a 2–2 draw.
 In his debut season, he scored 5 goals in 21 games.
-He participated in the 2006 Open Canada Cup final where Toronto was defeated by Ottawa St. Anthony Italia.
+He participated in the 2006 Open Canada Cup final, where Toronto was defeated by Ottawa St. Anthony Italia.

 In 2009, he appeared in a semifinal match in the Canadian Soccer League with Italia Shooters against Trois-Rivières Attak, where he recorded a goal.
-In 2014, he played in the Ontario Soccer League with GS United where he finished as the top goal scorer in the Provincial Elite division.
+In 2014, he played in the Ontario Soccer League with GS United, where he finished as the top goal scorer in the Provincial Elite division.